clinton-hall/nzbToMedia/README.md

 2. In NZBGet go to "POSTPROCESSING SCRIPT" -> "PATHS" and change as needed:

 	i.
-Set the full path to python if it is not in your PATH. (v 9.0 only) These scripts now have -x permissions and should be as such on your system.
+Set the full path to python if it is not in your PATH. (option is required) These scripts now have -x permissions and should be as such on your system.
 Python needs to be in your system path.

 		PythonCmd=/usr/local/python/bin/python